-Enterprise Integration Patterns at SAP Cloud Platform Integration: Content Enricher
+Enterprise Integration Patterns at SAP Cloud Integration: Content Enricher

 You use a Content Enricher to access an external system, via a so called lookup, in order to add missing data to a message.

 On SAP Process Orchestration, you have two options: either model the lookup within a Business Process Management (BPM) process or implement a lookup within a message mapping.

 The first option using a BPM process is described in the Enterprise Patterns in Process Orchestration – Content Enricher blog.
 In this example, you first gather an order list for a specific employee.
 Here, customer details are missing which you need to read from a different system.
 So, you loop over the list of orders, and within each loop pass you do a web service call using an automated activity.
 Within the automated activity, the additional information is then mapped to the respective order item hence enriching the message.

 The other option, i.e., via lookup within a message mapping, is described in the Content Enricher chapter of the Stateless Enterprise Integration Patterns on SAP Process Orchestration paper.
 Here, we do an RFC lookup to gather further flight details.
 For RFC and JDBC lookups, the message mapping tool within the Enterprise Services Repository (ESR) of SAP Process Orchestration actually supports standard functions to configure the lookups.
 Those functions use the message types stored in the ESR so that you can simply select the input and output fields when configuring the lookup.

 On SAP Cloud Integration, we can either model the Content Enricher via the Request Response pattern or via a dedicated Content Enricher flow step.